 It took me a while to master gluten-free yeast bread, and after many bricks and weird textured baguettes, I have a handful of good recipes.
 Easy Gluten-Free Dutch Oven Bread is one of them.
-It's modeled after Jim Lahey's No-Knead Bread in that it's a round chewy loaf (boule) you bake in a Dutch oven and dip in olive oil.
-The bonuses are it's gluten-free and needs only about 40 minutes to rise!
+It's modeled after Jim Lahey's No-Knead Bread in that it's a round chewy loaf (boule) you bake in a Dutch oven.
+While it's pretty easy to put together, you do need to make it ahead of time to allow plenty of time to dry out the interior and prevent gumminess.

 Picture of the Dough in a Bowl

-I don't have much to say about this but am really looking forward to hearing from someone else out there who tries the bread.
+I am really looking forward to hearing from someone else out there who tries the bread.
 The ingredients are atypical for a lot of people, but I know my gluten-free baking buddies use psyllium and various blends all the time, so if anyone out there wants to give this one a shot please tell me what you think.
-I wasn't sure I'd even post it, but I keep making it because the family likes it as much as the Jim Lahey bread.
-It's just different.
-And relatively quick!
-No all day rise.
-But it seems it really does need the particular Pillsbury blend to work.

 Recipe